 In addition to her husband and parents, she was preceded in death by her brother Joseph Masetta and her cousins Bertina Hohowski and Anthony Campana whom she loved like siblings.

 At the request of the deceased, visitation is private.
 Friends are welcome to attend a Mass of Christian Burial at Noon on Monday, March 25, 2019 in St. Patrick Catholic Church, 317 West Pike Street, Canonsburg, PA.
 Everyone please meet at the church.
 Entombment will follow in Queen of Heaven Cemetery, McMurray.
 Arrangements have been entrusted to Salandra Funeral and Cremation Services, Inc., Joseph P. Salandra, LFD, owner/supervisor and Darla A. Tripoli, LFD, 304 West Pike Street, Canonsburg, 724-745-8120.

 At the request of the deceased, memorial contributions are suggested to St. Vincent DePaul Society of St. Patrick Parish, 317 West Pike Street, Canonsburg, PA 15317.

 To view or leave condolences, please visit www.salandrafunerals.com

-To send flowers to Rena C. (Mascetta) Castelli's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rena C. (Mascetta) Castelli, please visit our floral store.